samgd1031/dupchess/README.md

 Also passes the perft tests from various positions in this [thread](http://www.talkchess.com/forum3/viewtopic.php?t=47318), which tests several edge cases.

 ## Evaluation
 NNUE used for positional evaluation.
 As implemented in this version, it will only look ahead at the next possible moves, making it a little shortsighted.
 Alpha-beta search to come in the next version.
+Currently the python code exists to train the neural network, but integration of the trained model weights and biases with the C++ chess engine is in progress.

 ## Interface
 Built to be UCI compliant, has played games successfully with Arena Chess GUI